-Reserve a sheet of your portfolio for fabrics and colors samples and make sure it’s presented in a neat way.
+Reserve a sheet of your portfolio for fabrics and color samples and make sure it’s presented in a neat way.
 You don’t want glue all around or textiles that are falling apart at the edges.
 Do your best to make it look professional.

 The illustrations should really catch the eye of the viewer.
-He should be looking with interests to see the next page.
+They should be opening the next page with curiosity and interest!
 Use unexpected poses and figure compositions.
 Don’t be afraid to cut the figure in half or make even only a headshot.

-One of the biggest mistakes you can make is to take pictures of the designs in your room, with you/your best friend wearing them.
+One of the common mistakes is to take pictures of the designs in your room, with you/your best friend wearing them.
 This simply screams amateur.
 Don’t do it!
 Don’t ever add photos to your portfolio that Vogue or Marie Claire wouldn’t be excited to publish!